Revolution: What Was Discussed At The U.S. Social Forum

 And, speaking of money, I had an awesome experience of perfect budgeting while attending the U.S. Social Forum.
 With me having been sponsored for the transportation and the room, I brought $300.00 with me for food and miscellaneous items.
 I spent at least $50.00 helping others, bought a couple of shirts for myself, purchased drinks for myself and a couple of ladies during the party on our last night there and still had enough money to buy food for myself and a couple of ladies during the trip home.
 As a matter of fact, after spending $16.99 at Roy Rogers during our second and last stop at a rest area on the way home, I had only $.51 left over.
 My money lasted through the final meal of the trip, whereas others ran out of funds sooner.
 Taken together with how I received my checks at the last minute, how that my June article directly addressed people's concerns and how that there were thousands of copies of the People's Tribune on hand so that folk could read my article, I'd have to chalk this one up to divine intervention.
 Is God behind this revolution?????

-Labels: change, Communism, direct action, hope, neoliberalism, revolution, riots, social forum, social justice, social services, socialism, U.S. Social Forum, vacant property, vacant property takeover
+Labels: change, Communism, direct action, hope, Kristy Greenwalt, neoliberalism, revolution, riots, social forum, socialism, social justice, social services, U.S. Social Forum, vacant property, vacant property takeover